Does your relationship provide a safe emotional environment for you both?

 #6: How your partner sees him/herself when you have pushed one of his/her buttons.

-You might have noticed this all boils down to button pushing and how we react to one another when our buttons get pushed.
-The tricky part of this is most of us are unaware of our internal emotional wiring and how and why we are getting triggered.
+You might have noticed this all boils down to how we react to when one of our emotional buttons gets pushed.
+Unfortunately, most of us are unaware of our internal emotional wiring and how and why we are getting triggered.
 We prefer to think the problem is always our partner’s fault.
-So, we end up trying to get our partner to change his/her behavior, rather than working within ourselves to understand what is going on inside of us that is making us angry, defensive, feeling misunderstood, etc. I know, in your case it really IS your partner’s fault!
-Right?
+So, we end up trying to get our partner to change his/her behavior.
+Instead, consider looking within yourself.
+Seek to understand how and why you react as you do.
+What exactly is making you angry, defensive, or feeling misunderstood.

-Well, here’s the decoded version of what was really happening in the above scene.
+Here’s the decoded version of what was really happening in the above scene.
 All was fine between them until Robin (#1) got triggered by several things that she misinterpreted about what Jack way saying.
-She took offense that here she is a graphic designer and loving partner (#5) and it didn’t occur to Jack to ask for her input.
-For Robin, this perspective reinforced her belief/fear that Jack didn’t value or respect her professional competence (#3) and that’s the person she was fighting with.
+She took offense that here she was a graphic designer and loving partner (#5) and it didn’t occur to Jack to ask for her input.
+This reinforced her belief/fear that Jack didn’t value or respect her professional competence (#3).
+That’s the person she was fighting with.

 If you would like to know more about me and my work, please explore my website here.